-- Monitoring, Repayment, Security and charge creation: All these aspects are ensured as per mutually agreed terms.
-Any assignment of loans by any of the lenders as well as any change in loan limit of the co-originated facility can be done only with the mutual consent of both the lenders.
+- Monitoring, Repayment, Security, and charge creation: All these aspects are ensured as per mutually agreed terms.
+Any assignment of loans by any of the lenders as well as any change in the loan limit of the co-originated facility can be done only with the mutual consent of both the lenders.
 The repayment gets shared between the bank and the NBFC under escrow arrangement in proportion to their share of credit and interest.

-- Provisioning/Reporting Requirement: Usual process as applicable to individual loans in respect of provisioning, Asset classification and reporting to CICs and others shall be followed by the co-lenders individually for their portion of the loan.
+- Provisioning/Reporting Requirement: Usual process as applicable to individual loans in respect of provisioning, Asset classification, and reporting to CICs and others shall be followed by the co-lenders individually for their portion of the loan.

 - Business Continuity Plan & Grievance Redressal: Both the bank and the NBFC have to ensure unhindered service to the borrowers through ensuring compatibility of the lending platform.
 Exclusive products have been designed for customers.
-The customer can register its complaint at any entity which will be shared to the Bank/NBFC.
+The customer can register its complaint at any entity which will be shared with the Bank/NBFC.
 The customer also has the option to escalate the issue with the concerned Banking Ombudsman/Ombudsman for NBFCs if the grievance is not addressed within 30 days.

 Benefits of the co-origination model

-NBFC sector has been already facing liquidity crisis and continuing Asset – Liability maturity mismatch since the recent past.
+NBFC sector has been already facing liquidity crisis and continuing Asset–Liability maturity mismatch since the recent past.
 The case of IL&FS has exposed the inherent high business risks in NBFC business models causing risk aversion of the lender.
 Through sharing the asset they can effectively manage asset growth without adversely impacting its goodwill in the market.

 NBFC will identify the prospective borrowers, conduct preliminary investigations and then accept the applications found to be suitable as per its laid down eligibility criteria.
 The process of getting the loan as well as its repayment would be in single point contact mode.

-As the said model was introduced to largely buttress the liquidity crisis of NBFC, the association of Banks and NBFCs after integration of their technology platform would go a long way in fulfilling the need of the priority sector basically MSME sector.
+As the said model was introduced to largely buttress the liquidity crisis of NBFC, the association of Banks and NBFCs after integration of their technology platform would go a long way in fulfilling the need of the priority sector basically the MSME sector.
 The borrower would enjoy the credit on the digital platform at a competitive rate which would be fully automated to suit the need of the hour.

 The NBFC sector which was very agile in maintaining high margins and golden growth rate in past would regain its faded sheen whereas the traditional bank would get diversified business interests to remain profitable by leveraging each other’s strength.
-This transparent mechanism will facilitate much needed healthy growth of priority sector.
+This transparent mechanism will facilitate much needed healthy growth of the priority sector.